 They are nutritional powerhouses: high in Vitamin C, manganese and antioxidants.
 On top of that, the phytonutrients in blueberries may be associated with delayed cognitive aging.
 Sounds good to me!
 Darn, there was something else I was going to share with you about blueberries…but I can’t remember.
 Anyway, to learn more about how blueberries can slow brain aging, watch here.

 2 cups water

 5 teaspoons chia seeds

 2 tablespoons maple syrup

 Bring 2 cups of water to boil in a saucepan.
 Add oats and stir gently.
 Cover pan, reduce heat and simmer for 20 minutes.

-In another saucepan, add blueberries, chia seeds, ginger, maple syrup and ¼ cup of water.
+In another saucepan, add blueberries, chia seeds, ginger, maple syrup and water.
 Stir the mixture and then bring it to a boil.
 Cover the pan and then reduce heat to a light simmer.
 Cook for 20 minutes.

 Place cooked oats in a bowl, cover with blueberry compote, sliced bananas, golden raisins and sprinkle with cinnamon.
 If desired, add maple syrup to increase sweetness.

 With warmest wishes xo,

 2015 Beantown Kitchen- Reprint only by permission of the author